-If you are spending Christmas in Scotland this year you may or may not be aware of our old Christmas traditions!
-Here are a few facts and traditions for a Scottish Christmas!
+If you are spending Christmas in Scotland this year you may or may not be aware of our old Christmas traditions.
+Here are a few facts and traditions of a Scottish Christmas!

 Christmas was banned in Scotland for 400 years!

 Following the reformation, a law was passed in 1640 by the Scottish Parliament making ‘Yule vacations’ illegal.
 Even the simple act of singing a Christmas Carol or eating a mince pie could have you arrested.
 Thankfully, in 1958 Christmas officially became a Scottish public holiday.